mahmoudSaaadallah/Learning/Django/Django Class Based View.md

 class BookListView(ListView):
-    model = Book # Specifies the model to work with template_name = "myapp/book_list.html" # Custom template name
+    model = Book # Specifies the model to work with
+    # If we didn't override the tempalate_name then it will use the default name.
+    # The default template_name is: app_name/model_name_viewType.html.
+    # which will be myapp/book_list.html.
+    template_name = "myapp/book_list.html" # Custom template name

+    # If we didn't override th context_object_name then the django will use the default name.
+    # The default name for context_object_name is: object.
     context_object_name = "books" # Name for the list of objects in the template context

 # myproject/urls.py